 Can we help?

-At Lucy Walker Recruitment, we have been supporting the growth of organisations across the north of England to build high-performing commercial teams through a range of recruitment solutions and products, for almost 30 years.
+At Lucy Walker Recruitment, we have been supporting the growth of organisations across the north of England to build high-performing commercial teams through a range of recruitment solutions and products, for 30 years.

 To find out more call us on Leeds 0113 367 2880 or contact us here.
 You can check out some of our client testimonials here